 - gastrointestinal problems

 - poor growth

-A combination of medical tests are necessary before a doctor will diagnose a mitochondrial disease.
-These tests are often performed or ordered by a specialist and usually involve a muscle biopsy.
+A combination of medical tests are generally necessary before a doctor will diagnose a mitochondrial disease.
+These tests are often performed or ordered by a specialist and may involve a muscle biopsy.

 Many mitochondrial diseases have been described and named, but researchers say that there are almost certainly many additional ones that haven't yet been discovered.
 There is growing evidence that mitochondrial malfunction is not a rare disorder and is involved in some diseases of aging and perhaps even in the aging process itself.